mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Write a clear changelist description

-When I was working as a developer at Google, I met with a senior engineer through a mentorship program.
-He had agreed to review a design document I wrote, and as I was handing it to him, I started explaining what the project was and how my design doc fit in.

-"Everything you just told me should be on the first page of your design doc," my mentor said, bluntly.
+When I was a developer at Google, I was assigned a mentor to give me career advice.
+He asked me to show him a design doc I'd been working on, so when I gave him a copy, I explained what the project was and how my design doc fit in with my team's goals.
+"Everything you just told me should be on the first page of your design doc," he said, bluntly.

 He was right.
-I wrote the design document imagining how my teammates would read it, but I failed to consider other likely readers.
+I wrote the design document imagining how my teammates would read it, but I failed to consider other readers.
 Partner teams might want to understand it.
 I definitely wanted Google's [promotion committee](#TODO) to understand it, as they decided my career trajectory.

 Ever since that discussion, I always think about how I can package my work to make the context discoverable to readers.

-You might have a code reviewer in mind when you write your code.
-It's tempting to skimp on the changelist description because you know your intended reviewer doesn't need an explanation.
-Resist that temptation.
-The teammate might not have the context that you think they do.

-Besides, others on your team should understand the change, and developers in the future should be able to understand it when they look back on it.
+You might have a code reviewer in mind when you write your code, but they don't necessarily have the context that you assume they do.
+Besides, other developers on your team should understand the change, and developers in the future should be able to understand it if they ever need to review the change history.

 A good changelist description explains:

 * **what** the change achieves, at a high level
 * **why** you're making this change

-For an example of an excellent changelist description, see David Thompson's ["My favourite Git commit."](https://dhwthompson.com/2019/my-favourite-git-commit)
+For an example of an excellent changelist description, see David Thompson's article, ["My favourite Git commit."](https://dhwthompson.com/2019/my-favourite-git-commit)

 ## Automate the easy stuff

 If you rely on your reviewer to tell you that you put the curly braces on the wrong line or that your change broke the automated test suite, you're criminally (TOOD: different word) wasting their time.

+{{<notice type="info">}}

+Can you verify that my code syntax is correct?
+I'd ask the compiler, but I don't want to waste its time.

+{{</notice>}}

-Unlike most other advice in this article, this is something that should happen at the level of your team.
-There should be a cultural understanding that a review only starts *after* all automated checks pass in a continuous integration environment.
+This should happen at the level of your team.
+There should be a cultural understanding that a review starts after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).

-If your team is woefully misguided and refuses to invest in continuous integration tools, you can still perform these checks yourself.
-Adding git pre-commit hooks, linters, and formatters to your developer environment.
+If your team is woefully misguided and refuses to invest in continuous integration, you can still perform these checks yourself by adding git pre-commit hooks, linters, and formatters to your development environment.
 This ensures that your code doesn't go out for review until it matches your team's style and passes your automated checks.

 ## Answer questions with the code itself